stdapi-ai/stdapi.ai/docs/api_openai_chat_completions.md

 }
 ```

-**Requirements:**
+!!! warning "IAM Permissions Required"

-- Your API service must have IAM permissions to read from the specified S3 buckets
-- S3 objects must be in the same AWS region as the executed model or accessible via your IAM role
-- Standard S3 data transfer and request costs apply
+    Your API service must have IAM permissions to read from the specified S3 buckets.
+S3 objects must be in the same AWS region as the executed model or accessible via your IAM role.
+Standard S3 data transfer and request costs apply.

 **Benefits:**